stac-utils/pystac/docs/concepts.rst

 While working with STACs in-memory don't require setting file paths, in order to save a STAC, you'll need to give each STAC object a ``self`` link that describes the location of where it should be saved to.
 Luckily, PySTAC makes it easy to create a STAC catalog with a `canonical layout <https://github.com/radiantearth/stac-spec/blob/v0.8.0/best-practices.md#catalog-layout>`_ and with the links that follow the `best practices <https://github.com/radiantearth/stac-spec/blob/v0.8.0/best-practices.md#use-of-links>`_.
-You simply call ``normalize_hrefs`` with the root directory of where the STAC will be saved, and then call ``save`` with the type of catalog (descripted in the :ref:`catalog types` section) that matches your use case.
+You simply call ``normalize_hrefs`` with the root directory of where the STAC will be saved, and then call ``save`` with the type of catalog (described in the :ref:`catalog types` section) that matches your use case.

 .. code-block:: python